Mark Paradies, President

 Justin Clark draws on 10 years of experience as a US Navy Nuclear Submarine Officer.
 He runs the Equifactor® Equipment Troubleshooting development and training, leveraging extensive leadership and management from equipment and systems operations, reliability, and maintenance.
 He is also a TapRooT® Instructor and helps clients develop Roadmaps to Success.

-He holds a B.S. in Mechanical Engineering from Kansas State University and resides with his family in Knoxville, Tennessee.
+He holds a B.S. in Mechanical Engineering from Kansas State University and achieved NAVSEA 08’s Engineer Certification while in the Nuclear Navy.

 Connect with Justin or read his blog posts.